discoli-workshop/2026/index.md

 layout: page
 link_title: Call for Papers
-title: 2nd DISCOLI Workshop on DIStributed COLlective Intelligence (DISCOLI 2023)
+title: 3rd DISCOLI Workshop on DIStributed COLlective Intelligence (DISCOLI 2024)
 ---

-The **2nd DISCOLI workshop on DIStributed COLlective Intelligence** is co-located with the [19th International Conference on Distributed Computing in Smart Systems and the Internet of Things (DCOSS-IoT 2023)](https://dcoss.org/) that will take place in Coral Bay, Pafos, Cyprus in June 19-21, 2023.
+The **3rd DISCOLI workshop on DIStributed COLlective Intelligence** is co-located with the [20th International Conference on Distributed Computing in Smart Systems and the Internet of Things (DCOSS-IoT 2024)](https://dcoss.org/) that will take place in Abu Dhabi, United Arab Emirates, April 29 – May 1, 2024.

 ## Call for Papers <!-- ([pdf](assets/cfp-discoli-2023.pdf)/[txt](assets/cfp-discoli-2023.txt)) -->